Frederick Douglass Commons Policies

 Training includes a short quiz, administered at the end of the training.
 A passing grade, as determined by the assistant director of student life operations, must be achieved to complete the training and become an approved kitchen user.

-The status of approved kitchen user is effective for one academic year.
-At the end of an academic year, all approved kitchen user statuses obtained the prior academic year are considered expired.
-Users wishing to use the space must attend a new kitchen training and complete the associated quiz.
+The status of approved kitchen user is effective for one year.
+Users wishing to renew their status must attend a new kitchen training and complete the associated quiz by the end of the month or their status expires (ex: If a user was trained in April, 2018, they must complete a new training session by the end of April, 2019).
 Exceptions to this policy may be made at the discretion of the assistant director of student life operations.

 The assistant director of student life operations, as well as Wilson Commons Student Activities, reserve the right to revoke any individual’s approved kitchen user designation at any time.

-If a drop-off of food or equipment is required prior to an event, individuals must coordinate with the assistant director of student life operations prior to reservation approval.
+If a drop-off of food or equipment is required prior to an event, individuals must coordinate with the assistant director of student life operations.
+This information should be included in the initial reservation request.

 Food ingredients must be purchased and brought directly to the Community Kitchen.
 Food is not to be stored in other areas of campus, such as residence halls or other departments, and should not be stored off campus prior to the event.